 Turbidity is a measure of the cloudiness of water and is an indication of the effectiveness of our filtration system.
 The turbidity limit set by the EPA is 0.3 NTU in 95% of the samples analyzed each month and shall not exceed one NTU at any time.
-The Akron Water Supply's highest recorded turbidity result for 2017 was 0.12 NTU and lowest monthly percentage of samples meeting the turbidity limit resulted in 100% compliance.
+The Akron Water Supply's highest recorded turbidity result for 2019 was 0.11 NTU and lowest monthly percentage of samples meeting the turbidity limit resulted in 100% compliance.
+This report is based on the most recent testing done in accordance with the regulations by the Akron Water Supply Bureau.
+Terms used in the Water Quality Table and in other parts of this report are defined here.